 A stipend of $5,000.00 will be awarded for completion of 10 weeks of full time research.

 Undergraduate Research Program

 The Centennial Biomedical Campus (CBC) offers research training programs for highly motivated undergraduate students interested in biomedical research.
-Students will be mentored by CBC faculty, senior graduate students, postdoctoral associates and research technicians.
-Students will be encouraged to attend weekly laboratory meetings and CBC workshops, as available.
+Students are mentored by CBC faculty, senior graduate students, postdoctoral associates and research technicians.
+Students are encouraged to attend weekly laboratory meetings, workshops, research symposiums, social events, and more, as available.